 Liverpool is a city with a strong history and a great culture.
 I used to visit the city with my Dad when he was working there and also once with a female friend who lived in nearby Chester.
 Later, I had to go to deliver training sessions in my own career.
+It is also famous for the incredible Alder Hey charity and hospital.

 However, it is one of those cities where I feel I have not really got to know it as well as I would like.